 By the numbers:

-- Events in Auckland, Wellington and Wanaka hosted more than 400 guests
+- Events in Auckland, Wellington and Dunedin hosted more than 200 guests

-- Conservative investments and granting policy resulted in continued growth of the Foundation’s investments.
+- A conservative investment strategy and our granting policy resulted in continued growth of the Foundation’s investments.

-- Total notified bequests are 17; our supporters and donors continue to grow.
+- Total notified bequests are 26; our supporters and donors continue to grow.
 The Foundation received 3 bequests in 2022.